AustralianBioCommons/gen3-cdk-config/README.md

 ## Overview

 The stack performs the following tasks:
-- Loads a JSON configuration from a file and creates a Secrets Manager secret.
+- Loads AWS configuration from a JSON file and creates a secret in AWS Secrets Manager.
 - Loads IAM roles configuration from a YAML file and creates corresponding SSM Parameter Store entries for different environments.
 - Loads cluster configuration from another YAML file and similarly creates SSM Parameter Store entries for cluster settings.